enarroied/taipy_person_finder/README.md

 In both tabs, users can select a threshold value for the score similarity, between 0.8 and 1 (where 1 is an exact match).

-String similarity algorithms are computationally expensive and Python is notoriously slow for string comparison tasks. **Using DuckDB alllows to get the speed from its C++ engine**.
+String similarity algorithms are computationally expensive and Python is notoriously slow for string comparison tasks. **Using DuckDB allows to get the speed from its C++ engine**.
 This is a technique that fits in a batch process as well, but that will be for another project!

 ![GIF Image of Taipy Person Finder](img/app.gif)